Dynamics and observational signatures of core-collapse supernovae with central engines: hydrodynamics simulations with Monte Carlo post-processing: Observable Properties

 With an isotropic source, there is little dependence on viewing angle in the spectra, although a relatively small angular spread emerges by $\sim 10\unit{d}$ post-peak, e.g., around $6000$ \AA.
 Whatever angular variation there is arises from the formation of low-density channels and the anisotropy in chemical composition caused by the wind breakout.

-This evolution from an FBOT-like spectrum to one more consistent with broad-lined SLSNe may be characteristic of moderate-mass ejecta harboring engines with large energy reservoirs ($\Eeng \gtrsim \Ekej$) and short injection time-scales ($\teng \ll t_d$).
-Substantial Doppler broadening in the late-time spectra can be avoided with a weaker engine that does not substantially accelerate the ejecta, or perhaps by increasing the injection time-scale of a stronger engine to the point that radiative losses sap enough energy to forestall the wind breakout.
-The time-scale over which spectral features begin to emerge can potentially be controlled by varying the ejecta mass, ejecta density structure, and engine luminosity curve.
+This evolution from an FBOT-like spectrum to one more consistent with broad-lined SLSNe may be characteristic of moderate-mass ejecta harboring engines with large energy reservoirs ($\Eeng \gtrsim \Ekej$) and short injection time-scales ($\teng \ll t_d$. \markchange{The estimated ejecta velocities in SLSNe tend to occupy the lower end of the SNe Ic-BL velocity distribution \citep{Aamer2025}, and they typically exhibit less extreme Doppler broadening than seen in Figure \ref{fig:spectra}.
+Extreme broadening can be avoided with a weaker engine that does not substantially accelerate the ejecta (see also the discussion of Figure \ref{fig:spectra_10ms} in the next paragraph)}, or perhaps by increasing the injection time-scale of a stronger engine to the point that radiative losses sap enough energy to forestall the wind breakout. \markchange{A more FBOT-like long-term spectral evolution with longer time-scales for spectral features to emerge can potentially be achieved} by varying the ejecta mass, ejecta density structure, and engine luminosity curve.

-Figure \ref{fig:spectra_10ms} gives a spectral time series for our \textsf{10ms} simulation, which featured a weaker engine that was unable to rupture the central bubble after its formation.
-Due to the lack of a breakout, there was no substantial acceleration of the outer ejecta and there was no large-scale restructuring to enhance anisotropy in column depth and composition, although there was still some mixing caused by instabilities.
-The resulting spectra show narrower lines and less variation with viewing angle than those from the \textsf{1ms} model.
-The reduced velocity compared to the \textsf{1ms} also results in slower spectral evolution, with features just starting to appear in the optical $\numrange{15}{20}$ days post-explosion or $\numrange{5}{10}$ days before peak light.
-The spectra at these phase resemble those of normal Type Ic supernovae.
+Figure \ref{fig:spectra_10ms} gives a spectral time series for our \textsf{10ms} simulation, which features a weaker engine that is unable to rupture the central bubble after its formation.
+Due to the lack of a breakout, there is no substantial acceleration of the outer ejecta and there is no large-scale restructuring to enhance anisotropy in column depth and composition, \markchange{and there is significantly less outward mixing of heavy elements}.
+The resulting spectra show narrower lines, less variation with viewing angle, \markchange{and less line blanketing in the near-UV (caused by broad Fe-group absorption features) than those of the \textsf{1ms} model.
+Like in the \textsf{1ms} case, the W-shaped feature present in many SLSNe prior to peak is absent here, which may be due to this model having too low an engine luminosity and photospheric temperature, or the lack of an NLTE treatment in the spectral calculations (see \citealt{Konyves-Toth2022,Saito2024}).} The reduced velocity compared to the \textsf{1ms} also results in slower spectral evolution, with features just starting to appear in the optical $\numrange{15}{20}$ days post-explosion or $\numrange{5}{10}$ days before peak light.
+The spectra at this phase resemble those of normal Type Ic supernovae.